 Rub the hands vigorously 9-18 times to generate Qi in your hands, and then cover the eyes with cupped hands with the point at the center of the hands (Lao Gong point) directly over the eyes.
 Visualizing Qi emitting from Lao Gong points to your eyes.

 The eyes are associated with the Liver organ system in Chinese medicine.
-In the Five Element theory, this represents, wood, Spring, and the color green.
+In the Five Element theory, this represents the Spring Qi and the wood element.
+You can do the Qi Gong while visualizing healing color green.

-These traditional Qigong eye exercises are used by traditional Chinese medicine doctors as well Qigong and Kung Fu practitioners for boosting the body's natural energy flow and self-healing ability.
+These traditional Qigong eye exercises are used by traditional Chinese medicine doctors as well Qigong, Tai Chi and Kung Fu practitioners for boosting the body's natural energy flow and self-healing ability.

 In the 3 Secret Keys Video you will learn the techniques Qigong Instructors use to unlock the Qi Power of any Posture, Move, or Form.